naresh5b0/weather-info-eapi/README.md

-# This is experience layer of the API which exposed to end customer
+# This is experience layer API which exposed to end customer